Shuttle/shuttle-esb/guide-idempotence-server.md

 We need a store for our idempotence tracking.
 In this example we will be using **Sql Server**.
 If you use the express version remember to change the `data source` value to `.\sqlexpress` from the standard `.`.

-When you reference the `shuttle-esb-sqlserver` package a number of scripts are included in the relevant package folder:
+When you reference the `Shuttle.Esb.SqlServer` package a number of scripts are included in the relevant package folder:

-- `.\Shuttle.PublishSubscribe\packages\shuttle-esb-sqlserver.{version}\scripts`
+- `.\Shuttle.PublishSubscribe\packages\Shuttle.Esb.SqlServer.{version}\scripts`

 The `{version}` bit will be in a `semver` format.